-As set forth in Section III.A.ii., all prime recipients and subrecipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a State or territory of the United States with majority domestic ownership or control and have a physical place of business in the United States.
+As set forth in Section III.A.iii., all prime recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a State or territory of the United States.
 To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
-Appendix C lists the necessary information that must be included in a request to waive this requirement.
+Appendix B lists the necessary information that must be included in a request to waive this requirement.